 High again - Blue Mountains Music Festival, Katoomba NSW, March 18 to 20, 2016

 I arrived early for Rhiannon Giddens' Saturday afternoon show and grabbed a seat in the front row.
 Rhiannon was already on stage for the sound check, wearing a loose fitting jacket over her stage dress, chatting with band mates and crew.
 She casually ran through vocal exercises like the trained singer she is.
 When it time came to play, she removed the jacket and waited while the lights came up, and the stage announcer introduced her and the band.
 There was no big entrance, no star turn.
 She then turned in a perfect, polished performance; one of the best I've seen in more than a decade of this festival.
-Part of me said this show should be at the Sydney Opera House.
-The rest of me said, how good is this?

 Music festivals inevitably throw up pleasant surprises, none more so than a headline act who exceeds one's lofty expecations.
 So it was with Rhiannon Giddens.
 She has a voice of uncommon beauty, commands a wide range of material, and summons the poise, personality and stagecraft to tie it all together.
 Oh, and she plays excellent fiddle and banjo.

 The set was, as Ms Giddens said, a tour of American roots music, beginning with "Spanish Mary" from The New Basement Tapes (words by Bob Dylan, tune by Rhiannon Giddens), and ranging through country (Dolly Parton/Patsy Cline), blues, folk and gospel.
 Much of the material came from Giddens' first solo album, Tomorrow is My Turn, but sounded even better in this setting, played with gusto.
 A welcome surprise was Giddens' nimble turn at Scottish mouth music.
 The overall effect is not "musical tour".
 It's "Rhiannon Giddens".